jdelrue/info_grid/docs/roadmap/myfreeflow_app.md

 Facebook is launching their currency and this will make crypto more mainstream

-## Implementation Details

-- All in vue.js using graphql?
-- Super consistent look & feel.
-- Backend in 3bot actors with BCDB at back.
-- Files also in 3bot interface webdav and rest (compatible with FreeFlowFiles used API)?
-- Files stored in ZDB/ZSTOR but managed by 3bot, caching on filesystem on 3bot.

 ## Comparison with Facebook

 | Facebook                                        	| myfreeflow.app                                                                                                                              	|